kevinsogo/compgen/docs_src/HELP.md

 - Author/s fields.

-- Possibly use HJSON (or something).
+- Possibly use HJSON (or something) for config files, not pure JSON.

 - Rename HELP.md.

 - Use `isclose` for abs and rel grading. remove abs_error and abs_rel_error

 - Use `os.path.normcase` (or something similar) on filenames parsed from details.json and similar places, so it could be interpreted properly in the correct OS.

+- "kg template" to generate template validators/checkers/generators

 - Use Jinja templating for makedocs, seating and passwods